This document was last updated on [11 March, 2021]

 A key factor of web accessibility is through ensuring keyboard accessibility (WebAIM, 2018b).

-In order to facilitate ease of navigation through our learning platform, we have incorporated several keyboard accessibility features.
-Cycling through the player navigation controls can be performed using the Tab key.
+In order to facilitate ease of navigation through our learning platform and funding application process, we have incorporated several keyboard accessibility features.

 Screen reader compatibility